bigfix/developer.bigfix.com/site/reference/types/bes-action-status.md

 # type: bes action status

-The &amp;lt;bes action status&amp;gt; inspectors return information about the status of BES Actions, such as whether it is running, evaluating, expired, and more.
+The &lt;bes action status&lt; inspectors return information about the status of BES Actions, such as whether it is running, evaluating, expired, and more.

 # &lt;bes action status&gt; as string : string